Skip to main content

 What concentration is used for GHRH receptor research?

 Published in vitro studies typically use 1-100 nM concentrations for GHRH receptor activation in pituitary cell cultures.
 Higher concentrations (100-1000 nM) may be used for receptor internalization or binding studies.
-Always verify receptor expression in your cell model.
+Verify receptor expression in your cell model before finalizing protocol concentrations.

 Do GH secretagogues require GHRH for activity?

 Published research demonstrates that GH secretagogues including Ipamorelin stimulate GH release in the absence of GHRH, though synergistic effects may occur with combined administration.
-Ghrelin receptor agonists act through distinct mechanisms from GHRH analogs.
+Ghrelin receptor agonists act through a distinct mechanism from GHRH analogs — the pathways are parallel, not dependent.

 What cell lines express GHRH receptors?